rranghar/kubernetes-ingress/docs/content/tutorials/nginx-ingress-istio.md

 Link to Istio install guide:
 [Installing istio](https://istio.io/latest/docs/setup/install/)

-It is very important to make sure you install Istio **BEFORE**, you install NGINX Ingress Controller.
-This is to ensure that the istio sidecar is properly injected into the NGINX Ingress controller pod.
+It is crucial to make sure you install Istio **BEFORE** installing NGINX Ingress Controller.
+This ensures that the Istio sidecar is injected correctly into the NGINX Ingress controller pod.

-You can then install Istio by your preferred method (helm, operator etc.).
-Deploy Istio into your cluster.
+You can install Istio by your preferred method (helm, operator, etc.).
 In this case, I ran the following command to install Istio into my cluster:

 ```
 istioctl install --set profile=minimal
 ```

-We need to make sure that Istio injects sidecar proxies into our namespace for our testing.
+We need to ensure that Istio injects sidecar proxies into our namespace for testing.
 To do so, we need to tell Istio what namespaces to inject sidecars into.
 We can do that with the following command:
 ```
 kubectl label ns <namespace_specified> istio-injection=enabled
 ```